Prehistoric painting of a line of deers in north Australia

 Sahul – The land mass that comprised PNG and Australia during the last ice age.
 Australia is not as isolated as some people believe.

 Some of Australia's fauna seems to have African origins.
 For example, in north Australia, the Boab Tree was a feature of the desert landscape before the arrival of the British.
 It is a native of Madagascar.
 Likewise, in colonial times, a grass known as Kangaroo Grass was common in the landscape.
 In Africa, its scientific name is Themed triandra and it is the chief feed source for Africa’s grazing herbivores.
-It is not clear how the plants spread.
-Birds have always migrated back and forth between nth Australia and Asia and could have spread seeds.
-Admittedly Africa is a bit far from Australia for a bird to fly on one stomach so perhaps some seeds might have just been taken by human migrants.

 The Boab tree is a native of Madagascar and arrived in Australia prior to European colonisation.